Perspiration: Mechanism

+Horses have a thick, waterproofed, hairy coat that would normally block the rapid translocation of sweat water from the skin to the surface of the hair required for evaporative cooling.
+To solve this, horses have evolved a detergent-like protein, latherin, that they release at high concentrations in their sweat.
+Their perspiration unlike humans is created by apocrine glands.
+This protein, by wetting the horses' coat hairs facilitate water flow for cooling evaporation.
+The presence of this protein can be seen in the lathering that often occurs on the coats of sweating horses, especially when rubbed.
+In hot conditions, horses during three hours of moderate-intensity exercise can lose 30 to 35 L of water and 100 g of sodium, 198 g of chloride and 45 g of potassium.

 Composition

 Sweat is mostly water.
 A microfluidic model of the eccrine sweat gland provides details on what solutes partition into sweat, their mechanisms of partitioning, and their fluidic transport to the skin surface.

 Dissolved in the water are trace amounts of minerals, lactic acid, and urea.
 Although the mineral content varies, some measured concentrations are: sodium (0.9 gram/litre), potassium (0.2 g/L), calcium (0.015 g/L), and magnesium (0.0013 g/L).

-Relative to the plasma and extracellular fluid, the concentration of Na+ ions is much lower in sweat (~40 mM in sweat versus ~150 mM in plasma and extracellular fluid).
+Relative to the plasma and extracellular fluid, the concentration of Na+ ions is much lower in sweat (≈40 mM in sweat versus ≈150 mM in plasma and extracellular fluid).
 Initially, within eccrine glands sweat has a high concentration of Na+ ions.
 In the sweat ducts, the Na+ ions are re-absorbed into tissue by epithelial sodium channels (ENaC) that are located on the apical membrane of epithelial cells that form the duct (see Fig. 9 of the reference).

 Many other trace elements are also excreted in sweat, again an indication of their concentration is (although measurements can vary fifteenfold) zinc (0.4 milligrams/litre), copper (0.3–0.8 mg/L), iron (1 mg/L), chromium (0.1 mg/L), nickel (0.05 mg/L), and lead (0.05 mg/L).
 Probably many other less-abundant trace minerals leave the body through sweating with correspondingly lower concentrations.
 Some exogenous organic compounds make their way into sweat as exemplified by an unidentified odiferous "maple syrup" scented compound in several of the species in the mushroom genus Lactarius.
 In humans, sweat is hypoosmotic relative to plasma (i.e. less concentrated).
 Sweat is found at moderately acidic to neutral pH levels, typically between 4.5 and 7.0.